 The SGS have been co-designed with the Australian sport sector to achieve continuous governance improvement in all sporting organisations, with an increased focus on accountability and transparency.

 Using the SGS as an organisational governance evaluation tool, government agencies are able to identify, advise, support, resource, as well as educate our sport partners.
-In doing so, government agencies at both the national (Sport Aus) and State and Territory level will use SGS evaluations to work with sporting organisations to continually improve their governance systems and process.
+In doing so, government agencies at both the national (ASC) and State and Territory level will use SGS evaluations to work with sporting organisations to continually improve their governance systems and process.

-There are 38 SGS, each comprising 4 measures, which NSO/Ds assess their own performance against annually.
-Each of the Standards align to one of the 9 Sport Governance Principles, effectively bringing the Principles to life.
-A key output from the SGS self-assessment is the SGS Benchmarking Report.
+There are 35 SGS, each comprising 4 measures, which organisations assess their own performance against annually.
+Each standard aligns to a Sport Governance Principles, effectively bringing it to life.